 If there’s a sufficiently long lead time, a lower initial valuation can maximize how much of the business can be passed along to family members without gift taxes.

-The wealth advisor can often serve as the key person on this team and can make the ins and outs of a very complex process flow more smoothly.
+A wealth advisor can often serve as the key person on this team and can make the intricacies of a very complex process flow more smoothly.

 We take a macro viewpoint and help owners consider how the business sale connects with their personal goals.
 Acting as the point team, we can help make sure that financial, estate and tax planning strategies are coordinated with CPAs and attorneys and executed in a timely fashion.

 You’ve worked long and hard to get where you are, and just thinking of selling your business may trigger many emotions.
 We can help relieve some of the stress and work with you to help design a transaction that meets your needs.
 To learn more, please contact your Huntington Private Bank® team to see how we can help, or find a Huntington Private Bank office near you.

 † Parker, Richard.
 Jan.
 2, 2020.
 “Why 90% Of Potential Business Buyers Fail.”
 Forbes.
 Accessed Dec.
 9, 2022.

 ‡ International Business Brokers Association.
 ND.
 “Fourth Quarter 2020 Survey.”
 Accessed Dec.
 9, 2022. https://assets.ibba.org/wp-content/uploads/2021/02/Market-Pulse-Q4-2020-ER.pdf